Find out More About the ObamaCare Mandate and How You Can Qualify for an Exemption from the Tax “Penalty”

 The actual rules are a little more complicated depending on a number of factors including age of dependents and income.
 We suggested learning more about the specifics of how the Individual Mandate works if you plan to go without health insurance.

 The fee for not complying with the ObamaCare Mandate will be paid on your 2014 federal tax returns.
-The Health Insurance Marketplace opened on Oct, 1st 2013 and coverage starting before April 1st, 2014 will ensure that you avoid paying the tax.
-Make sure you understand the health insurance marketplace deadlines to ensure you get a plan during open enrollment if you do not qualify for an exemption from ObamaCare's tax penalty.
+The Health Insurance Marketplace closed March 31st, 2014 and will open again November 15th, 2014.
+Getting covered during the annual open enrollment period will ensure that you avoid paying the tax.
+Make sure you understand the health insurance marketplace deadlines to ensure you get a plan during open enrollment if you do not qualify for an exemption from ObamaCare’s tax penalty.